Orange-OpenSource/ouds-ios/docs_release/README.md

   PRODUCTION_BRANCH_TO_BUILD:
     value: "main"
     description: "The name of the branch to build as production version (default: main)"
+  PATH_TO_IPA:
+    value: "./tmp/ouds-ios/Showcase/build/Showcase.ipa"
+    description: "The path to get the IPA for artifacts (default: ./tmp/ouds-ios/Showcase/build/Showcase.ipa)"
+  PATH_TO_ZIP:
+    value: "./tmp/ouds-ios/Showcase/build/oudsApp.zip"
+    description: "The path to get the ZIP for artifacts (default: ./tmp/ouds-ios/Showcase/build/oudsApp.zip)"
+  PATH_TO_APP_SOURCES:
+    value: "./Showcase"
+    description: "The path where the sources to build are (default: ./Showcase)"

 # All stages for alpha, beta, production builds and releases
 stages: